 Getting a good distribution network is important to optimize fulfillment and return choices.
 Your inventory control program must have real-time alerts through all platforms because the last thing you want is for a client to make an online order and then not have the inventory in stock to ship it.
 Real-time inventory tracking can enable you to track sales patterns further and predict them accordingly.
 It will also encourage you to store your best-selling items while quickly recognizing stock anomalies, helping to maintain track of shrinkage.

-2020 is a massive year for Omnichannel.
-You have read all the trends to watch out for this year, and they all share one thing in common: a convergence to offer a more personal, immediate, and emotionally resonant experience.
+2020 was a massive year for Omnichannel.
+You have read all the trends to watch out for, and they all share one thing in common: a convergence to offer a more personal, immediate, and emotionally resonant experience.
 With consumer engagement being the digital age's main differentiator, late adopters may quickly consider themselves behind the times.

 Hopefully, the examples we mentioned above gave you some inspiration and ideas you could put into your brand, enabling you to cater more effectively for omnichannel customers and be more competitive.